-Alan Goldberg, professor emeritus in the Department of Counseling and Human Services, will be recognized at the 2019 InterFaith Works Leadership Award Dinner.
+Alan Goldberg, professor emeritus of counseling, will be recognized at the 2019 InterFaith Works Leadership Award Dinner.
 Goldberg is being honored as a community visionary for his work in Holocaust and genocide education.
 The dinner will take place Tuesday, April 30 at the SRC Arena at Onondaga Community College.

 InterFaith Works aims to create dialogue and build bridges of understanding among people of different religions and across racial divides.
 This year’s Leadership Award Dinner, Celebrating Visionaries, will recognize individuals from the greater Syracuse community who have served the underserved, advocated for equity, educated youth, broken barriers, crossed divides and advanced the community through innovative programs and projects.